Effective Research for Your IB Internal Assessment

 5) It should have a purpose – The last step in determining a good research question is ensuring that its purpose is clear and valid; consider why you chose this topic in particular and why it matters today.

-How to Choose Credible Sources for Your Internal Assessment.
+How to Choose Credible Sources for Your Internal Assessment?

 Know Your Topic: before you even start researching potential sources, it’s important that you have a good understanding of what you’re looking for.
 You should have a clear purpose in mind when researching so that you can narrow down your search for more specific results.
 Familiarize yourself with the subject matter before starting your search; this will help ensure that the sources you find are relevant and useful.